TuringLang/MCMCTempering.jl/README.md

 1. call `tempered_sample` in place of the usual `sample` method provided by `AbstractMCMC`, we provide the usual arguments plus any tempering specific configuration; or
 2. temper a sampler by calling the `tempered` function on any `sampler` that supports `MCMCTempering`, before passing this sampler to a `sample` call ourselves manually.

-Below is an example use case, inclusive of a complete implementation for `AdvancedMH` and comparisons with and without standard application of PT:
+Below is an example use case, inclusive of the steps required to support `AdvancedMH`, and sample comparisons with and without application of this package:

 ```julia
 using MCMCTempering